 CHM 130 Chemical Science 4 hours

 Introduction to the basic principles of chemistry in a context of chemical analysis.
 Includes the nature of matter, periodic table, elements, ionic and covalent compounds, stoichiometry, atomic and molecular structure, ideal gases, and acid-base chemistry.
-Lab required.
+Laboratory included.

 CHM 230 Introduction to Organic and Biochemistry 4 hours

 Chemical thermodynamics; kinetics; equilibria; electrochemistry, redox reactions; nuclear chemistry; selected properties of the elements.
-Lab required.
+Laboratory included.

 This course begins the systematic study of the chemistry of carbon compounds—nomenclature, stereochemistry, mechanisms, predictions and trends, and introduction to synthesis.
 Laboratory included.